absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

       - Auteurs
 ```

-What this entry do is this:
+What this entry does is this:

- - For a single value, the `Author` translation, in english, will be `Author`.
+ - For a single value, the `Author` translation, in English, will be `Author`.
- - For a plural value, the `Author` translation, in english, will be `Authors`.
+ - For a plural value, the `Author` translation, in English, will be `Authors`.

 Now, for multiple authors, we should see `Authors` instead of `Author`.